An International network of linguistic experts

-To make global easy for our customers, Lexcelera has assembled a community of experts in linguistics, graphic arts, copy writing and technology.
+To help our customers communicate globally, Lexcelera has assembled a community of experts in linguistics, graphic arts, copy writing and technology.
 Many of these partnerships have spanned decades, going as far back as Lexcelera’s early days in 1986.

 This community includes:

 - Freelance translators representing more than 100 languages who work only into their native tongues

 - Interpreters who have graduated from accredited interpretation institutions